inkVerb/VIP/501/Lesson-04.md

 *Note on install pages:*
 - *This `install.php` file should be deleted if we aren't using it, but we won't do that now because we are still testing*
-- *On a production website, once installed, this file must be removed so we don't compromise the system*
+- *On a production website, once installed, either this file must automatically redirect or be removed so we don't compromise the system*

-- *We want a file*
+*You may just move on or run the installer again, create a second web admin login, and see what changes; move on when you are ready*

 *Website ready*